 Myth 4: You're automatically covered for accidental damage

 If you spill a pot of paint on the carpet or put your foot through the ceiling while doing DIY, you might assume you can claim for any damage caused on your home insurance.

-While many policies provide a certain level of cover against accidental damage as standard, they will usually only cover things like breakages or damage to mirrors, glass and home entertainment equipment.
+While many policies provide a certain level of cover against accidental damage as standard, they will usually only cover things like breakages or damage to personal possessions such as musical instruments, sports equipment, watches or pushchairs.
 You can pay a bit extra to extend the accidental damage cover for most other things, although you may need cover under both buildings and contents policies.

 Myth 5: Your belongings are covered outside of your home

 If you carry valuable items around with you, such as laptops, musical instruments or sports equipment, you might find it reassuring to have them financially protected when you’re out and about.

 However, you can’t assume that contents insurance will automatically cover your belongings against loss or damage outside the home.
 You may need to take out personal possessions cover as an optional extra.
 Some policies, such as John Lewis Home Insurance, do include personal possessions cover up to £3000 with a single item limit as standard.

 For gadgets, such as laptops and headphones, you would need to take out our optional Gadget Cover add-on.
 This would cover your gadgets worth up to £2,500 anywhere in the world, and gadgets worth over £200 would need to be specified.